microsoft/cobalt/docs/GETTING_STARTED_ADD_PAT_OWNER.md

 *Prefer using cli?
 Follow the [cli-based walkthrough](./GETTING_STARTED_APP_PAT_OWNER_CLI.md).*

 ## Overview

-Completion of the steps from this document results in an Azure Devops Repo initialized with carefully selected Infrastructure as code Cobalt Advocated Pattern Templates (Cobalt Templates) along with a CI/CD pipeline ready for multi-stage deployments.
+cobalt templates

+The goal of this document is to leverage Azure DevOps to operationalize Cobalt Infrastructure Templates.
+Completion of these steps results in a configured source code management flow and unified pipeline within Azure DevOps ready for multi-stage environments in Azure.

-This section provides Cobalt users instructions for initializing and integrating Cobalt into their existing Azure Devops organization using an Azure subscription.
+This section provides Cobalt users instructions for initializing and integrating Cobalt into their existing Azure DevOps organization using an Azure subscription.
 These steps assume some basic familiarity with the Azure DevOps portal and Azure Cloud portal.
 For more information on Cobalt, visit the following link: [READ ME](../README.md)

 ## Prerequisites

   1. An Azure Subscription
-  2. Azure Devops Organization
+  2. Azure DevOps Organization
-  3. Permissions to your Organization's Azure Devops account
+  3. Permissions to your Organization's Azure DevOps account
   4. An Azure Active Directory Application with a *Global administrator role* permission in your Organization's Tenant.
 This role is granted the right to create service principals.

-> NOTE: If this is not allowed by your organization tenant, step two and the Service Connection creation in step three will need to be completed by someone within your organization with this permission.
+> NOTE: If this is not allowed by your organization tenant, completion of step two and the Service Connection creation in step three will need to be completed by someone within your organization with this permission.

 ### STEPS

-1. **Initialize Azure Repo Subscription with Cobalt**
+1. **Initialize Azure DevOps Repo with Cobalt**

-    This step helps setup your Azure Devops repo with Cobalt Advocated Pattern Templates that matter to you.
-These are common instructions that are needed for any audience interested in using Cobalt for infrastructure automation.
+    The following steps help setup an Azure DevOps repo with Cobalt Infrastructure Templates that matter to you.
+The goal is initialize your Azure DevOps project with a cloned Cobalt repo.
+The cloned Cobalt repo also comes with a ready to be integrated pipeline configuration needed for automating your infrastructure deployments in Azure DevOps.

     * Create a new project
         1. Sign-in to Azure DevOps (https://azure.microsoft.com/en-us/services/devops/)
-        2. Create new project under Organization.
-First create new Organization if it don't exists already. (ex.
+        1. Create new project under Organization.
+First create new Organization if it doesn't exist already. (ex.
 Cobalt-Contoso)

             ![alt text](./images/Org.png "Create Organization")
             ![alt text](./images/project.png "Create Project")